magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

              [:div "Hello, world!
 I'm a comment-form"])
 ```

-We can now redefine the `comment-box` Component by incorporating into
+We can now redefine the `comment-box` component by incorporating into
 it the `h1`, `comment-list` and `comment-form` Components as we did in
 React

 ```clj
 cljs.user> (defn comment-box []